tacowordpress/taco-theme/src/README.md

 ### Production Tasks

-Running `webpack -p` will run minification on files.
+Running `webpack -p` will run minification tasks.

-### Webpack src and dist
+### Webpack `/src` and `/dist`

 Source files are located in `_/src` directory of the theme.
-Compiled files are added by webpack to the `_/dist`, when they are referenced.
+Compiled files are dynamically added by webpack to the `_/dist`, when they are referenced via entrypoints.

 ### Webpack JS entrypoint

 All Javascript files in the top level `_/src/js` folder are built and output to the `_/dist` folder.
 Any Javascript meant to be included by these top level files should go under subdirectories in the `_/src/js` folder.
-The top level Javascript files are responsible for importing any SASS files that need to be built and output (see `src/js/main.js` for an example).
+The top level Javascript files are responsible for importing any SASS files that need to be built and output (see `_/src/js/main.js` for an example).

 ### Webpack SASS entrypoint
 SASS files similarly live in the `_/src/scss` directory.
 These files are not auto compiled until they're included by a Javascript file, so it's not entirely necessary to enforce a naming convention for these files, but in general, included files should begin with an underscore and top level files should not.